ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   | **type**: bool

 dump_name
-  The name of the dataset containing the output from the :literal:`IRRDBU00` utility.
+  The name of the data set containing the output from the :literal:`IRRDBU00` utility.
 This field is only populated when both :emphasis:`database\_dumped` and :emphasis:`keep\_dump` are :literal:`true`.
 Otherwise, this value returns :literal:`null`.